alexvoss/mkdocs-material-fork/docs/insiders/runtime-and-cancellation.md

 !!! warning "GitHub deletes private forks"

-    Please note that [GitHub deletes private forks], so you may want to take steps to ensure that you have a backup of the software if necessary and use the locally installed version.
+    Please note that once you loose your collaborator status, [GitHub will automatically delete your private fork] of the Insiders repository, so you may want to take steps to ensure that you have a local backup.

-  [GitHub deletes private forks]: https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-personal-account-on-github/managing-access-to-your-personal-repositories/removing-a-collaborator-from-a-personal-repository#deleting-forks-of-private-repositories
+  [GitHub will automatically delete your private fork]: https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-personal-account-on-github/managing-access-to-your-personal-repositories/removing-a-collaborator-from-a-personal-repository#deleting-forks-of-private-repositories

 ### Automatic cancellation

 If your credit card expires, GitHub will automatically cancel your sponsorship and remove you as a collaborator.
 Regularly checking your payment method is recommended to avoid unintended cancellations.
+If it happens, you can reinstante your sponsorship with a new credit card.